Local festivals and committees

 Penny Smash - Producer

-I founded this hyper-local, lifestyle media company which focuses on all of the things that make Canadian cities awesome.
+Hyper-local, lifestyle media company which focuses on all of the things that make Canadian cities awesome.

 A collection of my fine art photography entitled "Beach Glass" was published by Holy Water Publishing of the UK in 2004 (a decade ago!
 Eek!).
 I'm now semi-retired but have shot portrait photography for the following international publications (and many others):